cunicopia-dev/local-memory-mcp/README.md

 - 🏢 **Organizes by domain** - Separate contexts for work, health, personal life (PostgreSQL)
 - 🔒 **Stays private** - All data stored locally under your control
 - ⚡ **Works immediately** - Drop-in compatibility with Claude Desktop and MCP clients

+### Design Principles

+- **Modularity First**
+  Components are decoupled for easy extension and substitution

+- **Local-First**
+  Your data stays on your machine unless you choose otherwise

+- **MCP-Native**
+  Built with interoperability and future agent compatibility in mind

+- **Zero External Dependencies**
+  No SaaS or cloud lock-in

 ## Choose Your Implementation